palinalif/TomoriBot/help-commands-draft.md

 - Teach me things with `/teach` so I remember them

 **Optional: Customize Me** 🎨
-- Use `/preset` commands to change my personality
+- Use `/persona` commands to change my personality
 - Configure server settings with `/server` commands
-- Set up autochannel with `/server autochchannels` to chat without mentioning me
+- Set up auto-trigger with `/server autotrigger` to chat without mentioning me

 **Need Help?**
 - `/help features` - See what I can do